Dentist Seattle, WA

 TMD is usually due to the disk, which protects the skull and jaw from grinding against each other, shifting from its usual positioning.
 This means the jaw and skull move against each other, which can cause swelling, tenderness and pain while talking and eating.
 Complications such as disk slippage are often a result of a heavy blow or impact to the face.
 This could happen due to an accident or a sports game.
 While it may appear at first as just some bruising or swelling, pain after the initial wound could be due to TMD.
 Cartilage damage is another cause of TMD, as it also causes rubbing.
 Arthritis can eradicate the cartilage in the joint, as well as prolonged pressure, which can be caused by bruxism (teeth grinding).

 Summit Dental Care has multiple treatments available to accommodate your TMD related issues.
-Our professionals will be able to diagnose what is causing the trouble.
-To book a consultation appointment now, call our office at 206-292-9980.
+NamThien Vu, DDS will be able to diagnose what is causing the trouble.
+To book a consultation appointment for issues with TMD and issues related to TMJ in Seattle, call our office at 206-292-9980 today!